Filed Date: April 4, 2025

 Clearinghouse coding complete

-According to the lawsuit, Congress established IES in 2002 to conduct and share high-quality research, statistics, and evaluations related to education from early childhood through postsecondary study.
-The plaintiffs, organizations that rely on IES research for their work in education finance, policy, and higher education access, claimed that the Department of Education took several actions that effectively halted IES's operations.
-These actions included the mass cancellation of contracts that supported IES research, the elimination of approximately 90% of IES staff positions, and the termination of remote access for outside researchers to existing data.
-The plaintiffs argued that these actions exceeded the authority of the Department, violated specific laws, and were made without proper reasoning.
+According to the complaint, Congress established IES in 2002 to conduct and share high-quality research, statistics, and evaluations related to education from early childhood through postsecondary study.
+The plaintiffs, organizations that rely on IES research for their work in education finance, policy, and higher education access, claimed that the DOE took several actions that effectively halted IES's operations: mass cancellation of contracts that supported IES research, elimination of approximately 90% of IES staff positions, and termination of remote access for outside researchers to existing data.

-The plaintiffs asked the court to declare the defendants' actions unlawful and to issue several orders.
-These included orders to restore the terminated contracts, vacate the reduction in force of IES employees, and reverse the termination of remote access to restricted-use data.
+The plaintiffs asked the court to declare the defendants' actions unlawful and to issue orders to restore the terminated contracts, vacate the reduction in force of IES employees, and reverse the termination of remote access to restricted-use data.
 They also requested the court to prevent the defendants from taking any further actions that would hinder IES's ability to perform its legally required tasks and sought a temporary restraining order and preliminary injunction to immediately stop the shutdown of IES.
-Additionally, they asked for their legal costs and attorney’s fees to be covered.
+Finally, they asked for their legal costs and attorney’s fees to be covered.

 Subsequently, on April 17, 2025, the plaintiffs filed a Motion for a Preliminary Injunction, detailing the harm the plaintiffs and their members were already experiencing due to the lack of access to IES data and the cancellation of research programs.

-On June 3, Judge McFadden denied the plaintiffs' motion for a preliminary injunction.
+On June 3, 2025, Judge McFadden denied the plaintiffs' motion for a preliminary injunction.
+786 F.Supp.3d 13.
 The court found that the plaintiffs were "improperly bundling together a series of actions for wholesale correction rather than challenging one 'circumscribed [and] discrete' action."
 Instead of bringing a challenge to a discrete and final agency action, the plaintiffs brought a “challenge [to] an entire program by simply identifying specific allegedly-improper final agency actions within that program."
-The court also rejected the plaintiffs' constitutional claims, finding that they were simply repackaged APA claims to the "entire program."
-Since the plaintiffs' APA claims failed, so too did the constitutional claims.
+The court also rejected the plaintiffs' constitutional claims, finding that they were simply repackaged APA claims to the "entire program," and similarly must fail.
 Therefore, the court found that the plaintiffs were not likely to succeed on the merits of their claims, which doomed their request for a preliminary injunction.
-2025 WL 1568301.

 The plaintiffs filed an amended complaint on June 18.
 The amended complaint challenged the termination of eight specific programs run by the Department of Education: (1) the termination of the National Postsecondary Student Aid Study; (2) the termination of the 2020/25 Beginning Postsecondary Students Longitudinal Study; (3) the termination of the High School Longitudinal Study of 2009; (4) the termination of the High School and Beyond Longitudinal Study of 2022; (5) the termination of the Early Childhood Longitudinal Study-Kindergarten: 2024; (6) the termination of IES’s peer review program for new grant funding; (7) the termination of IES’s program for remote access to restricted-use data; and (8) the termination of processing applications for access to restricted-use data.
 The amended complaint added/removed factual allegations and causes of action under the APA to match the new focus of the complaint.